Dre Campbell Farm

 12. Chicken Wire

-Another great home remedy is to use chicken wire.
+Another excellent home remedy is to use chicken wire.

-Install chicken wire to seal off entry points that lead to under your house, shed, and deck to prevent them from living there.
+Install chicken wire to seal off entry points under your house, shed, and deck to prevent them from living there.
 And if you have a garden, protect it with chicken wire, too.

 13. Treat Lawn for Grubs